Record-breaking San Francisco Bay bridge opens after delays

 The eastern section of the bridge reaches from Yerba Buena Island to Oakland.
 The western stretch links downtown San Francisco to the island.

-The east span includes eastbound and westbound traffic on side-by-side decks.
+The east span will include east- and westbound traffic on side-by-side decks.
 The west span will continue to have decks placed above and below one another.

-Additional reporting by Barbara Goldberg in New York; Editing by Alex Dobuzinskis and Lisa Shumaker
+(Additional reporting by Barbara Goldberg; editing by Andrew Hay)